 - Labor Cases

-- Any bank or company loan, debts or unpaid credit card bills.
+1-Any bank or company unpaid loan, debts or unpaid credit card bills.

-- Any contagious, infectious disease such as HIV, AIDS, HEPA etc.
+3-Any contagious, infectious disease such as HIV, AIDS, HEPA etc. e.g if an expat is diagnosed with AIDS

-- Any false documents or incorrect information such as Marriage certificate, diploma, employment certificates or PRC cards.
+4-Any false documents or incorrect information such as fake degree, marriage certificate, diploma, employment certificates or PRC cards.

 Keeping in view these rules, the expats have to take extra care in their activities as not only does this lead to deportation from one country, but also involves having one’s name blacklisted and denied entry in all the GCC countries.
 Hence your chance at working in most of the Middle Eastern countries is over.